Learn the basics of music production for songwriters—how to capture inspiration rather than destroying it

 Consider having the final mixes mastered by an experienced mastering engineer.
-With his fresh and highly experienced ears he’ll review your mixes and add the necessary eq, compression, and limiting to have your recording sound like a commercially released recording.
+With his fresh and highly experienced ears, he’ll review your mixes and add the necessary EQ, compression, and limiting to have your recording sound like a commercially released recording.
 Be willing to make changes to the mixes if the mastering engineer suggests that you do so.
 Preferably communicate with the mastering engineer even before you mix.

 Using loops and such

-As discussed in depth in our March 2006 issue, using loops—musical phrases that are chained together to form a song construction—can be a good way to achieve a great-sounding track with a minimum of fuss both in songwriting and in recording.
+As discussed in depth in our magazine, using loops—musical phrases that are chained together to form a song construction—can be a good way to achieve a great-sounding track with a minimum of fuss both in songwriting and in recording.
 Creative use of loops is always refreshing, though cliché uses are the norm.
 Don’t be afraid to consider replacing the loops with real musicians once you decide to record the song you’ve written with loops, if it’s appropriate for the style.

 Remember that if you sample significant portions of other recordings you risk copyright infringement.
 Read the fine print: Even loop libraries that have commercial-free use may have limitations on your resale of a new recording you created containing their loops.
 They might allow you to create a home demo with the loop but require you to license the loop if you intend to release a product for public consumption.